Audio return channel or optical audio for Dolby Digital sound?

 It's a mess, but I hope it's somehow understandable.
 I would like to know why is that please and which way is better for instance when I have a 5.1 movie, should I use the optical or the ARC function?

-Firstly, the ARC (audio return channel) function is really meant to be used for sending audio back to your receiver from devices which cannot easily be connected directly to the receiver.
+Firstly, the ARC (audio return channel) function is really meant to be used for sending audio back to your receiver from devices that cannot easily be connected directly to the receiver.
 For example, for the TVs built-in digital (or analog) tuner that receives broadcast TV via an aerial (or antenna).
+Or from apps.

 Therefore, if you have a Blu-ray player, you would usually be better connecting it directly to the AV receiver.
 Something like this: